thomasyuan8888/Stable-Diffusion-WebUI-CPU/README.md

  This project is cloned from:
  https://github.com/AUTOMATIC1111/stable-diffusion-webui/releases/tag/v1.0.0-pre

- and changed a few lines code to let it runs on Windows PC without GPU.
+ and changed a few lines code to let it run on Windows PC without GPU.

 in launch.py:
 ```python